GISLab-ELTE/PointCloudTools/README.md

 - **CloudTools.DEM.Mask:** Transforms a vector filter mask into a raster filter mask and/or applies the latter on a DEM.
 - **CloudTools.Common:** Reporting and I/O management.
 - **AHN.Buildings:** Compares an AHN-2 and AHN-3 tile pair and filters out changes in buildings.
-- **AHN.Buildings.Parallel:** Compares pairs of AHN-2 and AHN-3 tiles parallely and filters out changes in buildings.
+- **AHN.Buildings.Parallel:** Compares pairs of AHN-2 and AHN-3 tiles parallelly and filters out changes in buildings.
-- **AHN.Buildings.MPI:** Compares pairs of AHN-2 and AHN-3 tiles parallely (through MPI) and filters out changes in buildings.
+- **AHN.Buildings.MPI:** Compares pairs of AHN-2 and AHN-3 tiles parallelly (through MPI) and filters out changes in buildings.
 - **AHN.Buildings.Aggregate:** Computes aggregative change of volume for administrative units.
 - **AHN.Buildings.Verify:** Verifies detected building changes against reference files.
-- **AHN.Vegetation:** Compares an AHN-2 and AHN-3 tile pair and filters out changes in the vegetation (trees).
+- **CloudTools.Vegetation:** Compares DEMs of same area of same area from different epochs and filters out changes in vegetation (trees).
-- **AHN.Vegetation.Verify:** Verifies detected trees changes against reference files.
+- **CloudTools.Vegetation.Verify:** Verifies detected trees changes against reference files.

 How to build